-The Ocala Campus Patriot Café offers made-to-order breakfasts, hot luncheon selections, made-to-order subs and salads and a large selection of bakery and snack items.
+The Ocala Campus Patriot Café offers made-to-order breakfasts, hot luncheon selections, freshly prepared subs and salads and a large selection of bakery and snack items.
 The Cyber Café at the Ocala Campus offers specialty coffee drinks, ice cream and a variety of bakery items.
-This space offers wireless Internet and is a great place for quiet studying or interacting with friends.
-Fullservice catering is also available at the Ocala Campus with the college's own Rosemary and Thyme catering.
+This space offers wireless Internet and is a great place for interacting with friends.
+Full-service catering is also available at the Ocala Campus with the college's own Rosemary and Thyme catering.